 There are many street markets in Koh Samui, the most famous ones are Chaweng Night Market and Walking Street, and the Lamai Night Market.
 We loved the Lamai market, it was busy but more traditional, more charming and more interesting than the one in Chaweng.
 Go there with an empty stomach and try all the local dishes.
 Order some food from the street vendors and walk to one of the bars and restaurants, as long as you order a drink you can sit and have your meal, no one will bother you.

 Learn Thai Cuisine in a cooking class

-Another way to learn authentic and delicious Thai recipes is attending a cooking a class.
+Another way to learn authentic and delicious Thai recipes is attending a cooking class.
 I’ve attended a cooking class only in Phuket, so I can’t recommend a specific cooking school in Koh Samui.
-My advice is to search for Koh Samui Cooking Classes on TripAdvisor and choose the one with best reviews.
+My advice is to search for Koh Samui Cooking Classes on GetYourGuide and choose the one with the best reviews.

 Our next topic is what to do in Koh Samui at night.
 When the sun goes down the island change, Chaweng streets get busy, music is in the air and a huge crowd of sunburned tourists is eager to have some fun.
 If you want to try Koh Samui’s nightlife, here are some suggestions:

 Sports fans can watch a traditional Muay Thai fight at Phetch Bancha Samui Boxing Stadium.
 Not sure when and what time?
 Ask around or wait for the Muay Thai car to pass by your hotel announcing the next fight through the huge speakers.

 Drinks, music, dance and girls